Simcenter STAR-CCM+ FAQs

 Connecting from your Personal Workstation

 If you are using your personal workstation, you would need to first set up an SSH tunnel to the remote cluster.
 (Note: your SSH key has to be set up on your Rescale Account Settings BEFORE you launch the job).
-If you need guidance on how to use PuTTY or Pageant, please refer to our SSH Documentation.
+It is recommended that you utilize the Pageant extension of the PuTTY suite.
+If you need guidance on how to use PuTTY and Pageant, please refer to our SSH Documentation.

 Ensure Pageant is running and that your key is added.
 Next open a command prompt and enter the following command: